magnumye/disp_est_net/README.md

 1. The autoencoder model in this implementation is slightly different from the one in the report.
 Certain layers have been removed for memory consideration and skip layers and multiscale training have been added.

-2. Please adjust the mini-batch szie according to your specific GPU memory.
+2. Please adjust the mini-batch size according to your specific GPU memory.

 3. This implementation has been tested in Ubuntu.